Adventurous investor

 A strategy that matches your ambitions

-If you’re investing for several goals, you might want to use pots or similar tools that allow each goal to follow its own potential growth path.
+If you’re investing for several goals, you might want to use pots to match different goals to different approaches.
 Structuring your investment in this way could help you stay motivated and intentional.

 hand-person